kupuguy/ansible-role-relkit/README.md

   * …

 By default, this role does nothing as all `*_state` variables are set to `ignored`.
 For the components you're interested in, set the `*_state` variables to `present` or `absent`.
 **NOTICE!** Integration issues (accounts, firewalling, proxying…) are not managed by this role.
-Check out [ansible-role-syskit](https://github.com/fclaerho/ansible-role-syskit) as an option.
+Check out [ansible-role-syskit](https://github.com/fclaerho/ansible-role-syskit) as an option for this.